chrisgurney/obsidian-note-toolbar/examples/Scripts/Templater/File Rename.md

 //
 // Usage:
 // - Place in Templater's templates folder and use "Execute Templater file"
-// - OR use with "Execute templater command"
+// - OR use with "Execute templater command".

 tp.file.rename(tp.file.title + ' ' + tp.date.now())
 %>